hdorgeval/le-livre-des-rois/src/markdown/en/warner/04-jamshid/02-the-story-of-zahhak-and-his-father.md

 Most of his days and nights he spent on horseback

-136 THE SHAHNAMA OF FIRDAUSf
+136

 Engaged in superintendence not in war.

-One day Iblls approached him as a friend
+One day Iblis approached him as a friend

 And led his wits astray.
 The youth gave ear

 With pleasure and all unsuspectingly

-Gave to Iblfs heart, reason, and pure soul,
+Gave to Iblis heart, reason, and pure soul,

 And heaped the dust on his own head.
-Ibh's
+Iblis

 Exulted seeing that the youth was snared

 And gulled the simpleton with specious words,

-Thus saying : " I could tell thee many things
+Thus saying :

+> I could tell thee many things
+>
-Known to myself alone/'
+> Known to myself alone.

-The youth made answer : —
+The youth made answer :

-"Tell me at once, my worthy monitor I"
+> Tell me at once, my worthy monitor !

-Iblis replied : " First promise, then my story."
+Iblis replied :

+> First promise, then my story.

-The guileless youth swore as Iblls dictated : —
+The guileless youth swore as Iblis dictated :

-" Thy secret shall be kept, thy bidding done."
+> Thy secret shall be kept, thy bidding done.

-Then said Iblls : " Great prince ! shall any rule
+Then said Iblis :

+> Great prince ! shall any rule
+>
-Here but thyself ?
+> Here but thyself ?
 What profiteth a sire
+>
-With such a son ?
+> With such a son ?
 Now hearken to my rede :
+>
-The lifetime of this ancient potentate
+> The lifetime of this ancient potentate
+>
-Continueth, thou art shelved.
+> Continueth, thou art shelved.
 Seize on his court
+>
-And goods.
-His place will suit thee, thou shalt be King of the world if thou durst do my bidding."
+> And goods.
+His place will suit thee, thou shalt be
+>
+> King of the world if thou durst do my bidding.

-Za-hhak looked grave ; to shed his sire's blood grieved him.
+Zahhak looked grave ; to shed his sire's blood grieved him.

-He said : " Not so, suggest some other course :
+He said :

+> Not so, suggest some other course :
+>
-This cannot be."
+> This cannot be.

-" Then thou " IbHs rejoined,
+> Then thou,

+Iblis rejoined,

 " Art perjured and wilt still be despicable,

 Thy father honoured."

 Thus he snared the Arab,

-Who asked : " What must I do ?
-I will obey."
+Who asked :

+> What must I do ?
+I will obey.

+Iblis replied :

-Iblfs replied : " Leave me to scheme.
+> Leave me to scheme.
 Thy head
+>
-Shall touch the sun.
+> Shall touch the sun.
 I only ask thy silence ;
+>
-No help need I, myself am competent,
+> No help need I, myself am competent,
+>
-But keep the sword of speech within the scabbard."
+> But keep the sword of speech within the scabbard.

-JAMSHtD

-137

 Now in the palace was a jocund garth,

 And thither used Mardas to go at dawn

 To bathe him ere he prayed, without a slave

 To light him on his way, The wicked Div,

 Intent on ill, dug in the garden-path

 A deep pit, masked and made it good with boughs.